Near Kyburz in El Dorado County, California — The American West (Pacific Coastal)

 Erected 1960 by California State Park Commission in cooperation with the James W. Marshall Chapter No. 49, E Clampus Vitus, and the Central Overland Pony Express Trail Association, April 30, 1960.
 (Marker Number 705.)

-Marker series.
-This marker is included in the California Historical Landmarks, the E Clampus Vitus, and the Pony Express National Historic Trail marker series.
+Topics and series.
+This historical marker is listed in these topic lists: Industry & Commerce • Notable Places • Roads & Vehicles • Settlements & Settlers.
+In addition, it is included in the California Historical Landmark, the E Clampus Vitus, and the Pony Express National Historic Trail series lists.

 Location.
 38° 46.271′ N, 120° 26.948′ W. Marker is near Kyburz, California, in El Dorado County.
 Marker is on U.S. 50 near Ice House Road, on the right when traveling west.
-Touch for map.
-Marker is located at Milepost 39.7, nine miles west of Kyburz.
+Marker is located at Milepost 39.7, nine miles west Touch for map.
 Marker is in this post office area: Kyburz CA 95720, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Riverton Bridge (here, next to this marker); In Memory of the Bravery of Our Pioneer Officers (approx. 5.5 miles away); Bullion Bend Robbery (approx. 7 miles away); The Pony Express The Mormon Emigrant Trail (approx. 7 miles away); The California Gold Rush (approx. 7 miles away); Logging in El Dorado County (approx. 7 miles away); Webster’s (approx. 7.4 miles away).
+Riverton Bridge (here, next to this marker); In Memory of the Bravery of Our Pioneer Officers (approx. 5˝ miles away); Bullion Bend Robbery (approx. 7 miles away); The Mormon Emigrant Trail (approx. 7 miles away); The California Gold Rush (approx. 7 miles away); Logging in El Dorado County (approx. 7 miles away); Webster’s (approx. 7.4 miles away); Jenkinson Lake (approx. 7˝ miles away).
 Touch for a list and map of all markers in Kyburz.

 Regarding Moore’s (Riverton).
 This site has been designated as California Registered Historical Landmark No. 705